 Nicholas Daley graduated from Central Saint Martins in 2013 and launched his eponymous label in 2015.
 Since the brand's genesis, Nicholas has continually explored his dual-ethnic heritage, being of Jamaican and Scottishdescent: he widely questions and reflects the notion of multiculturalism within the British identity.

 Placing great significance on craftsmanship, all production is retained within the UK and Nicholas works with internationally recognised manufacturers such as George Cox, Glenisla and Christys' London to name a few; creating bespoke textiles that redefine a vision of what we might associate with British heritage.
-For instance, for Autumn Winter 18's collection ‘RED CLAY,' Nicholas investigated the relationship between tweed and its assimilation into jazz culture.
+For instance, for Autumn Winter ‘18's collection ‘Red Clay,' Nicholas investigated the relationship between tweed and its assimilation into jazz culture.
 Through developing a bespoke herringbone tweed with Scottish mill Lovat, Nicholas subverted the cloth's ar- chetypical associations, whilst portraying his interest in underground music as a cultural form of inspiration andexpression.
-For his Spring Summer 19 collection ‘SLYGO' Nicholas paid homage to his family's role in Britain'sreggae sound system culture.
+For his Spring Summer '19 collection ‘SLYGO' Nicholas paid homage to his family's role in Britain'sreggae sound system culture.

 For S/S ‘18, A/W ‘18, S/S '19, A/W ‘19 and S/S ‘20 Nicholas was supported by The British Fashion Council's NEWGEN program as part of London Collections Men.
 The presentation format enabled Nicholas to organise live music performances, creating a sensory space of music, culture and fashion.
 For his Red Clay presentation, Nicholas worked with the UK's finest contemporary jazz musicians Yussef Dayes, Mansur Brown, Alfa Mist and Shabaka Hutchings who played a rare live jazz session together.
 For his SLYGO collection he added pivotal London-based musicians Cosmo Pyke and Obongjayar to his list of collaborators.
 For his A/W 19 show Nicholas looked at thewider dissemination of dub music which has ultimately impacted the way we hear and approach modern electronicmusic and many other genres.
 For the first time Nicholas presented a runway show in London, collaborating with music legend Dennis Bovell and musician Puma Blue on a live music gig.
 Most recently for Nicholas' S/S'20 show during London Fashion Week, award-winning avant-garde jazz group Sons of Kemet walked the runway wearing the Astro Black collection and later played a rare extended performance with all attendees encouraged to joinin and dance.
-In such a way, the label has been able to cross the boundaries between music and fashion and this is reflected through the breadth of press received.
+In such a way, the label has been able to authentically cross the boundaries between music and fashion.
+This is reflected through the breadth of press received.
 Within the UK, this varies from entities such as i-D, Dazed and Confused, ShowStudio and Hypebeast to the likes of Jazz FM, Vogue, GQ, The Financial Times and The Crafts Council.
 On an international basis, Nicholas has a strong following in Japan where he consistently receives press from GRIND magazine, Popeye, Eyescream, Silver and Brutus and has hosted events in Tokyo, working with his stockists such as Ware-mo-Kou.
 Nicholas is equally stocked within notable stores such as Inter-national Gallery Beams, UnionMade, Goodhood and Dover Street Market.